Our School App Stay connected on the go...

 There have been opportunities for Year 9 students to visit the World War I battlefields and currently we run a very popular trip to Berlin for Year 10 students.
 This trip helps to demonstrate the impact that the Cold War has had on Europe by seeing the deep divisions that it has caused in one city.
-In July 2015, we ran a very successful trip to Vietnam which not only helped to develop their understanding of the Vietnam War and the Cold War more generally, but also to experience a very different culture and society.
-We also run another popular trip to New York and Washington for Year 13 students to help support their understanding of the African American civil rights course that they study.
+In July 2015 and 2017, we ran very successful visits to Vietnam which not only helped to develop their understanding of the Vietnam War and the Cold War more generally, but also to experience a very different culture and society.
+We also run another popular visit to New York and Washington for Year 13 students to help support their understanding of the African American civil rights course that they study.

 We have also taken students to Hampton Court Palace, the Tower of London, the National Archives, the Imperial War Museum and also a series of different lectures for our sixth form students.

 Students can regularly take part in extracurricular activities organised by the department.
-There is a student-led History Society that meets regularly.
-We also have a number of students who participate in the Buckinghamshire Schools Linking Network Model United Nation programme with students from other schools.
-We have also arranged for students to speak to the local University of the Third Age helping to extend our most able students and some students have also volunteered at Chesham Museum very successfully.
+For example we arrange for students to speak to the local University of the Third Age helping to extend our most able students and some students have also volunteered at Chesham Museum very successfully.
 Some students have also entered national essay competitions and have performed very well.

 The History Department

-Mrs Harris – History and Politics teacher & More Able and Talented Coordinator
+Mrs Harris – teacher of History and Subject Leader for Politics

-Mr Josephson – Assistant Head & History teacher
+Mr Josephson – Assistant Headteacher and teacher of History and Politics

-Dr Southwood – Politics Coordinator and History teacher
+Dr Southwood – teacher of History and Politics